Albert Morales: Lights Out Xtreme Fighting

 In early 2019, Morales signed with Shawne Merriman's new promotion Lights Out Xtreme Fighting.
 Morales headlined the inaugural LXF 1 event against Alfred Khaskakyan on May 11, 2019.
 The bout was for the inaugural LXF Bantamweight Championship, however Khaskakyan missed weight, making him ineligible for the title.
 Morales lost the fight via first-round knockout.

 Morales made his sophomore appearance in the promotion against Ron Scolesdang in a bantamweight title eliminator bout at LXF 3 on September 21, 2019.
 He won the fight via first-round knockout.

 Morales got his second change at the LXF Bantamweight Championship against Ryan Lilley at LXF 4 on November 15, 2019.
 He claimed the title with a third-round doctor stoppage.

 Morales was expected to defend his title in a rematch against Ryan Lilley at LXF 5 on March 13, 2020.
 However, the event was tentatively rescheduled to be held on April 24, 2020 due to the COVID-19 pandemic.

 Bellator MMA

 Morales, as a replacement for James Gallagher, faced Patchy Mix at Bellator 258 on May 7, 2021.
 He lost the bout via arm-triangle choke in the third round.

 Return to Lights Out Xtreme Fighting

 Morales faced Victor Henry at LXF 6 on October 30, 2021.
 He lost the bout via rear-naked choke in the second round.

 Up Next Fighting

 Morales faced Ryan Lilly at UNF 1 on May 21, 2022.
 He won via unanimous decision in the three round main event.

 Morales faced Terrion Ware for the UNF Featherweight Championship on August 20, 2022 at UNF 2.
 He won the bout via arm-triangle choke in the third round.

+Defending his belt for the first time against Javier Garcia on February 25, 2023 at UNF 5, Morales lost the bout and belt via unanimous decision.